pjtunstall/almondala/README.md

 ## Setup

-Open a terminal and build with:
+Open a terminal and build with

 ```bash
 https://github.com/pjtunstall/almondala